tychoish/mongodb-docs/source/includes/replica-states.rst

      - Can vote.
 Members either perform startup self-checks, or transition from completing a :doc:`rollback </core/replica-set-rollbacks>` or :doc:`resync </tutorial/resync-replica-set-member>`.

-   * - 4
-     - :replstate:`FATAL`
-     - Cannot vote.
-Has encountered an unrecoverable error.

    * - 5
      - :replstate:`STARTUP2`
      - Cannot vote.
 Forks replication and election threads before